PoisotLab/PLCG/README.md

 3. Limited in scope - it should ideally not span more than a handful of files

 This will ensure that your contribution is rapidly reviewed and evaluated.

+### Branches, etc.

+The `master` branch is *always* the currently stable, build passing, adequately covered version.
+Ideally, no one should ever push directly into master.
+The reference branch for development is `dev`.

+For the development of new features, it is generally recommended to fork the `master` branch, and submit your pull request to the `dev` branch.
+For "hotfixes" (changes that address issues), forking either branch is fine, and we'll take care of pulling the changes into `dev` and/or `master` as needed.

 ## Tests and coverage